yougov/khargo/README.rst

 - -dburl.
 Default: mongodb://localhost:27017/test.
 See http://godoc.org/labix.org/v2/mgo#Dial for other values.

 - -max-age.
-Default: 31557600.
+Default: 31557600 (one year).
 Lifetime (in seconds) for setting Cache-Control and Expires headers.
-Defaults to one year.

 - -port.
 Default: 8000.
 Port to listen on.